jimmysaw/jimmysaw.github.io/positions.md

 [Research Fellowships](https://www2.gwu.edu/~fellows/research.html)

 Applicants who are interested in joining my lab should email me [jimmysaw AT gmail DOT com] a copy of their recent curriculum vitae, a cover letter indicating their research interests, previous research, and motivation to work with me, and if possible, names and contact information for two references.
-Applicants are expected to hold a BS or MS degree in microbiology or related disciplines at the time of the appointment.
+Applicants are expected to hold a BS or MS degree in microbiology or related disciplines at the time of appointment.

 ### Postdoc position